Saltcote Place started life as a Wedding present, for many young couples a toaster is far more likely to be the main present.

 Because of the heritage, we named the Bridal suite on the first floor “The Hennessy suite” which is occasionally available as part of an elegant bridal suite.

-The suite can also be available on an “assisted self catering” basis for occasional use by returning guests as part of a family gathering.
+The Hennessy suite is ideal for a family gathering or Wedding party.
 The suite is not available to book online and is available on a discretionary basis.

 The Hennessy suite is not available all year around, it is only available for a maximum of 89 days in any year.